cwchentw/clibs/README.md

 ## Warning

-DON'T USE IT IN PRODUCTION ENVIRONMENT.

-clibs is still experimental and for personal use only.
+clibs is still experimental and mostly for personal use.
 The API may change without warning.

 ## What is clibs anyway?

-**clibs** are common utilities (types, typedefs, macros, functions) used across C programs.
-They are mostly domain neutral, able to be applied to various situations.
+**clibs** are utility code (types, typedefs, macros, functions) used across C programs.
+They are self-contained and domain neutral, able to be applied to various situations.

 ## System Requirements

 * A C compiler that supports ANSI C
 * GNU Make (only for testing)

 **clibs** is written in ANSI C (C89).
 Nevertheless, We tested **clibs** against C89, C99 and C11.
-Hence, you may use it for code in either ANSI C or modern C.
+Hence, you may use it for code in either classic C or modern C.

 We compile and run **clibs** with GCC, Clang, Visual C++ and Intel C++ Compiler.